 This interesting mix of aromas made Dubonnet very popular, first as medication, and later as a leisure drink.
 And it still has many fans today.
 One of its most prominent fans is the British Queen Elizabeth II, who enjoys it with a shot of Gin before dinner.

-Since 1976, the French company Pernod Ricard is the only producer in Europe.
+Since 1976, the French company Pernod Ricard has been the only European producer.
 Besides the original red wine (Dubonnet Rouge), they now make two variations:

 - Dubonnet Blanc, a white style

 There is another style available, though.
 In the 1940s, when the Germans occupied France, exporting French products was impossible.
 But the Americans didn’t want to abstain from the fortified wine, so they decided to make their own.
 For this purpose, they created a slightly different formula.
 For instance, they replaced Merlot grapes with Muscat of Alexandria.

 Since 1993, the distillery Heaven Hill from Kentucky has produced American Dubonnet exclusively.

 Consider Dubonnet as a combination of fortified wine like Port or Sherry and a herbal liqueur.
 With an alcohol content of 15% and a thick, almost syrup-like texture, it is a full-bodied and robust drink.
 It offers sweet as well as bitter flavors.
 The latter comes primarily from quinine, which still is a crucial ingredient.

 Other flavors you can sense include herbs and spices, such as thyme, rosemary, fennel, anise, orange zest, and nutmeg.
 You might also perceive notes of cacao, raisins, and lavender, as well as earthy or wooden aromas.